Eflornithine: Intravenous

 The intravenous dosage form of eflornithine is sold under the brand name Ornidyl.
 Most side effects related to systemic use through injection are transient and reversible by discontinuing the drug or decreasing the dose.
 Hematologic abnormalities occur frequently, ranging from 10 to 55%.
 These abnormalities are dose-related and are usually reversible.
 Thrombocytopenia is thought to be due to a production defect rather than to peripheral destruction.
 Seizures were seen in approximately 8% of patients, but may be related to the disease state rather than the drug.
 Reversible hearing loss has occurred in 30–70% of patients receiving long-term therapy (more than 4–8 weeks of therapy or a total dose of >300 grams); high-frequency hearing is lost first, followed by middle- and low-frequency hearing.
 Because treatment for African trypanosomiasis is short-term, patients are unlikely to experience hearing loss.

 Interactions

 Topical

 No interaction studies with the topical form have been performed.

 Mechanism of action

 Description

 Eflornithine is a "suicide inhibitor," irreversibly binding to ornithine decarboxylase (ODC) and preventing the natural substrate ornithine from accessing the active site (Figure 1).
 Within the active site of ODC, eflornithine undergoes decarboxylation with the aid of cofactor pyridoxal 5'-phosphate (PLP).
 Because of its additional difluoromethyl group in comparison to ornithine, eflornithine is able to bind to a neighboring Cys-360 residue, permanently remaining fixated within the active site.

-During the reaction, eflornithine's decarboxylation mechanism is analogous to that of ornithine in the active site, where transamination occurs with PLP followed by decarboxylation.
-During the event of decarboxylation, the fluoride atoms attached to the additional methyl group pull the resulting negative charge from the release of carbon dioxide, causing a fluoride ion to be released.
-In the natural substrate of ODC, the ring of PLP accepts the electrons that result from the release of CO2.

-The remaining fluoride atom that resides attached to the additional methyl group creates an electrophilic carbon that is attacked by the nearby thiol group of Cys-360, allowing eflornithine to remain permanently attached to the enzyme following the release of the second fluoride atom and transimination.